darmyn/profile/readme.md

 # Profile
 An ultra-lightweight datastore wrapper for the Roblox game engine.

 This module is designed to handle the basic neccessities for managing and utilizing datastores, while also offering a wide range of customizability.
-It's this virtue which allows for great power, even with it's lightweight nature.
-This will be greater explained as the tutorial continues.
+It's this virtue which makes this module powerful, even with it's lightweight nature.

 ---
 ### Creating a new profile